We welcome our families back for the 2023-2024 School Year!

 Our teachers are dedicated volunteers, who give time for 1) Sunday mornings, 2) weeknight meetings and education sessions, 3) weekly hours to prepare lessons.
 Meanwhile, parents are encouraged to support our school by reinforcing lessons at home, reviewing and asking questions, and volunteering for special events.
 Parental participation is essential.

 We have dedicated, volunteer teachers and are always encouraging new families to get involved in our Church School.
-If you have questions, please do not hesitate to contact our Director, Tracey Lazos
+If you have questions or interested in getting involved in PTO as a parent volunteer, please contact our Sunday School Director, Tracey Lazos